MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusinessCustomer.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADDRESSES <IMicrosoftGraphPhysicalAddress\[]>: Addresses associated with the customer, including home, business and other addresses.
+ADDRESSES <IMicrosoftGraphPhysicalAddress1[]>: Addresses associated with the customer, including home, business and other addresses.
   - `[City <String>]`: The city.
   - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.
   - `[PostOfficeBox <String>]`: The post office box number.